Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Results

 To remedy the inferior performance of ECIS, both state averaging and double CI schemes are effective for improving excitation energies.
 As shown clearly in Figure~\ref{fig:violin} and Table~\ref{tb:error_summary}, SAECIS recovers an accuracy comparable to SACIS for valence excitations (MAE = 0.81 eV), while offering a substantially improved description for Rydberg excitations (MAE = 0.39 eV).
 Again, EDCIS further ameliorates the systematic overestimation and shifts excitation energies downward, reducing the ME for both valence and Rydberg states.
 Overall, the accuracies of SAECIS and EDCIS are comparable, with EDCIS being slightly more accurate (MAE = 0.54 eV) than SAECIS (MAE = 0.63 eV).

 Finally, we emphasize that the conclusions drawn here are specific to weakly correlated regimes.
 We expect that the proposed methods, particularly SAECIS and EDCIS, will perform more favorably for strongly correlated systems, where orbital relaxation and near-degeneracy effects play a more prominent role.
 A systematic assessment in such regimes, however, requires appropriate benchmark datasets, which are currently unavailable and will therefore be pursued in future work.
-In the absence of such a dataset, next we use the bond dissociation of hydrogen fluoride as a stringent qualitative test case for the proposed methods in a strongly correlated regime.
+In the absence of such a dataset, next we use the bond dissociation of hydrogen fluoride and nitrogen as stringent qualitative test cases for the proposed methods in strongly correlated regimes.